tiger-openai-hackathon/hacks/README.md

 ## Prerequisites
 ### Operating System
 Windows and Linux are the preferred operating systems for the hack event.
-They’re preferred as the tools, libraries are tested in windows and linux.
+They’re preferred as the tools, libraries are tested in Windows and Linux.
+Macbooks can be used if there are no alternatives, but challenges are to be expected.

 ### Python Environment
 Python version **3.9** should be installed on the laptops used for the hack.